 This second chart below outlines what is included in the cost of LASIK at Providence Eye.
 We won’t surprise you with hidden fees like many practices do, but instead, we will clearly communicate the flat-rate LASIK price upfront.
-And by the way, we do not increase your cost of LASIK if you have astigmatism or a higher prescription.
+We also do not increase your cost of LASIK if you have astigmatism or a higher prescription.

 At Providence Eye & Laser Specialists, we believe in being straightforward about pricing.
 We won’t surprise you with additional costs or hidden fees.
-We understand the cost of LASIK eye surgery must be a consideration.
-We want you to make good medical decisions and good financial decisions.
+We understand the cost of LASIK eye surgery must be a consideration, and we want you to make good medical decisions and good financial decisions.